By Joseph Ametepe

 You see, in Jesus we can find lasting peace with God and harmony with each other.
 This is the life-changing message of Christmas. ~Adapted from Daily Bread, December 24, 2014.

 Unfortunately, on the First Christmas, many, including King Herod the Great, did not find lasting peace in their souls, let alone with God.
-Herod, whose heart was troubled at the words of the Magi – “Where is He who has been born King of the Jews” (Matthew 2:2) – put on a false front of having peace in his heart and craftily told the Magi – who were sincerely seeking the newborn King to worship Him, that, he too would want to worship Him if they found out where He was!
+Herod, whose heart was troubled at the words of the Magi – “Where is He who has been born King of the Jews?”
+(Matthew 2:2) – put on a false front of having peace in his heart and craftily told the Magi – who were sincerely seeking the newborn King to worship Him, that, he too would want to worship Him if they found out where He was!

 This brings me to the main idea or the heart of the Christmas message God has given me from His Word to deliver to you at this joyful hour in your life and my life.
 Please I want you to listen carefully to it, not just with your head, but more importantly with your heart, where the Holy Spirit is delighted and desirous to plant the seed of God’s lasting and life-changing truth – in order to transform genuine born again believers among us here today more into the great and glorious likeness of Jesus Christ – the only Begotten Son, the Beginning, the Blessed One, the Beautiful One, the Builder and the Bridegroom of the Church, and to turn unbelievers from their sin of unbelief gently and graciously leading them to personal saving faith in Jesus Christ – the Lord of Lords and the Lamb of God who takes away the sin of the world.
 So here is our message in a nutshell.
 Please, I humbly exhort you by the name of our Lord Jesus to pay very close attention to it with an open heart and an open mind willing to receive it and respond to it.